Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 `R transform(@NotNull T data, @NotNull Map<String, Object> parameters);
 ```

-This will define how each record (“row”) will be transformed (mapped).
+This will define how each record (“row”) will be transformed (mapped):
-Our transformer will look something like this:

 ```kotlin